Jack's avatar

 This sentence has been marked as perfect!

 I can understand your Mandarin veryquite well, aleven though your Mandarin is not that good honestlyit's not perfect.
+I can understand your Mandarin quite well, even though it's not perfect.

 The original sentence can sound too direct, and even offensive.
 This is less direct and has a different tone.